otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/Module 06 - Backend: Authentication, RBAC and Rate Limiting.md

 });
 ```

-`upsert` creates the user if they do not exist, or does nothing if they do.
-This makes the seed script safe to run multiple times.
+`upsert` creates the user if they do not exist and does nothing if they do, which makes the seed script safe to run repeatedly.

+Seed one user per role.
+You will need all three in Module 07 to test the role-based UI.

+#### Task 3 - Document your permission matrix

+Fill in the full permission table for every endpoint in your API and add it to your `README.md`.
+Then check your route files against it, line by line.

+Most people find at least one endpoint that is protected differently from what they intended.
+That is the point of writing the table down.

-### Task 3 - Logout endpoint
+#### Task 4 - Add a logout endpoint

-Logout for a JWT API is client-side - the client simply discards the token.
-However, it is still good practice to have a logout endpoint for logging or future token blacklisting:
+Logging out of a JWT API is a client-side act - the client discards the token.
+An endpoint is still worth having, for logging and for future token revocation:

 ```javascript
 const logout = (req, res) => {